Fall 2024 Quick Guide Page

 Academic Calendar.
 The academic calendar for 2024-2025 is available here.

 Graduating Students: Reduced Loads and Tuition Discounts.
-J.D. students graduating at the end of the Fall 2023 semester who need fewer than the minimum number of hours to graduate may take fewer credits without special permission.
-In addition, if you will be graduating at the end of the Fall 2023 semester and will be taking more than the 87 credits required to graduate, you may receive a 50% discount on each credit you take over the required 87 credits.
-If this affects you, please contact me by email no later than Friday, September 1.
-Important note: Financial aid is not available for any courses you take that are not necessary for you to reach the required 87 credits.
+J.D. students graduating at the end of the Fall 2024 semester who need fewer than the minimum number of hours to graduate may take fewer credits without special permission.
+In addition, if you will be graduating at the end of the Fall 2024 semester and will be taking more than the 87 credits required to graduate, you may receive a 50% discount on each credit you take over the required 87 credits.
+If this affects you, please contact me by email no later than Friday, August 30.
+Important note: Financial aid is not available for any courses you take that are not necessary for you to reach the required at least 87 credits.

 Pass/fail election: Students may elect up to 6 credits pass/fail during their entire time at Chicago-Kent.
 This pass/fail election applies to upper-level elective courses that normally are letter-graded; classes that are only offered pass/fail do not count toward this 6-credit limit.
 The following classes may not be elected pass/fail: (1) required courses, including any course taken to satisfy the Professional Responsibility graduation requirement; (2) seminars, whether or not being taken to fulfill the graduation seminar requirement; (3) courses that have been designated by instructors as ineligible for the pass/fail election (these courses are indicated on each semester’s schedule of classes); (4) Trial Advocacy and Appellate Advocacy courses; and (5) courses taken to fulfill the requirements of any certificate program.
 Fall pass/fail registration will open shortly before the start of the Fall semester (keep your eye on my section of the Record).
 A student taking a course on a pass/fail basis must earn at least a C to receive a P (Pass).
 If you pass the course but fail to earn at least a C, you will receive a grade of LP (Low Pass).